A Holistic Survey of Wireless Multipath Video Streaming: Scheduling, Resilience, and Path Selection

 \subsubsection{\textbf{Error Resilience/Source Level}}

 Besides employing JSCC techniques to recover from packet loss and bit errors, increasing the error resilience of the video sequence itself is also an important task.
-To provide this functionality, error resilience techniques embrace, among others, the usage of Scalable Video Coding (SVC)\nomenclature{SVC}{Scalable Video Coding} and Multiple Description Coding (MDC)\nomenclature{MDC}{Multiple Description Coding} methods.
+To provide this functionality, error resilience techniques embrace, among others, the usage of Scalable Video Coding~(SVC)\nomenclature{SVC}{Scalable Video Coding} and Multiple Description Coding~(MDC)\nomenclature{MDC}{Multiple Description Coding} methods.

-In SVC ~\cite{kazemi2014review}, source video is encoded in one base layer and several enhancement layers.
+In SVC~\cite{kazemi2014review}, source video is encoded in one base layer and several enhancement layers.
 These layers are hierarchically dependent to each other.
 This means that, at the receiver, each layer can be decoded only when its lower layers have been correctly received.
-Therefore, video quality is improved based on the number of received enhancement layers.
-In order to improve the efficiency of SVC, base layer is often protected by FEC or it is transmitted through more reliable paths, due to its importance.
-In the proposed approach~\cite{freris2013distortion}, each packet is transmitted to the network only if all other related packets in lower layers have been sent before.
+Therefore, video quality is improved based on the number of received enhancement layers. {To improve the efficiency of SVC, the base layer packets are often protected by FEC or transmitted through more reliable paths due to their importance.} In the proposed approach~\cite{freris2013distortion}, each packet is transmitted to the network only if all other related packets in lower layers have been sent before.
 Other surveyed works, which utilize SVC as Error Resilience are MRTP~\cite{mao2006mrtp}, RTRA~\cite{xing2014real},~\cite{sohn2015synchronization}, CMT-DA~\cite{wu2015distortion}, GALTON~\cite{wu2015goodput} and FRA-JSCC~\cite{wu2013joint}.

 In MDC~\cite{kazemi2014review}, source video is encoded into several independent compressed streams which are called descriptions.
 Each description can be decoded independently and shall provide acceptable quality.
 When one or more descriptions arrive at the receiver, a video with a certain quality level would be made by the decoder.
-MDC is a good alternative to retransmission in order to remedy the delay constraint in real-time video streaming.
+MDC is a good alternative to retransmission to remedy the delay constraint in real-time video streaming.